oracle-quickstart/oci-confluent/README.md

 # oci-confluent
-Included here is Terraform template to deploy Confluent Platform on Oracle Cloud Infrastructure (OCI) in a single AD (Availability Domain/Zone).
+Included here are Terraform template to deploy Confluent Platform on Oracle Cloud Infrastructure (OCI) in a single AD (Availability Domain/Zone) or  Multi-AD (high availablilty).
 Instructions on how to use it are below.

-## Custom (N-Node)
+## Custom (N-Node) in single AD
 OCI supports N-Node Confluent platform implementation.
 This template deploys multiple instances of brokers, workers and zookeeper nodes.
 Out of the box, Terraform template deploys 3 Broker nodes and 2 Workers nodes.
 Zookeeper is also deployed on Broker nodes.
 The template supports deploying Zookeeper on its dedicated nodes, if required.

+## N-Node Multi AD for High Availability
+[N-Node-Multi-AD](https://github.com/cloud-partners/oci-confluent/tree/master/N-Node-Multi-AD) contains terraform template to deploy Confluent platform across 3 Availability domains (ADs) for high availability.

 ## Prerequisites
 In addition to an active tenancy on OCI, you will need a functional installation of Terraform, and an API key for a privileged user in the tenancy.
 See these documentation links for more information: